Skip to content

 BalticReed

 Coastal reed binds a lot of the nutrients that eutrophicate the Baltic Sea.
-By harwesting these reed beds and harvesting the reed, nutrients can be removed from coastal waters in a way that also produces climate-friendly raw materials for a variety of uses.
-In the BalticReed project, we will boost reed bed harvesting and develop reed-based business activities with partners in Finland, the Åland Islands and Sweden.
+By harvesting and collecting reed, nutrients can be removed from coastal waters in a way that also produces climate-friendly raw materials for many purposes.
+In the BalticReed project, we will boost reed harvesting and develop reed-based business activities with partners in Finland, the Åland Islands and Sweden.

 Goal